 - All pupils will need a water bottle - we are unable to provide drinking cups

 In the files below is a copy of our weekly timetable.
 At times this may change slightly in order to meet particular curriculum needs.
-Please note: Swimming will take place on Thursday afternoon during Spring 1.
 This will replace Friday PE.

 Work is set in line with the school homework policy.